mateuskiper/ml-fastapi-exposition/model_card_template.md

 ## Intended Use
 The model should be used to predict a person's salary based on features about their finances.

+## Training Data
+The source of data is https://archive.ics.uci.edu/ml/datasets/census+income, 80% for training.

-## Data
+## Evaluation Data
-Data is coming from https://archive.ics.uci.edu/ml/datasets/census+income, training is done using 80% of this data and evaluation is done using 20%.
+The source of data is https://archive.ics.uci.edu/ml/datasets/census+income, 20% for evaluation.

+## Metrics
+Model accuracy score ~0.78.

 ## Ethical Considerations
 The dataset contains data related race, gender and origin country.
 This will drive to a model that may potentially discriminate people.